Baltic in Holmes County, Ohio — The American Midwest (Great Lakes)

 Erected 2001 by Baltic Area Historical Society, The Rosenberry Foundation, Ohio Central Railroad, The Ohio Historical Society.
 (Marker Number 11-79.)

 Other nearby markers.
-At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-History of Shanesville (approx. 5 miles away); Flame of Freedom (approx. 5 miles away); Jonas Stutzman (approx. 5.9 miles away); Dr. William Edgar Lower Co-Founder of Cleveland Clinic (approx. 7.2 miles away); The Bouquet Expedition - Camp 14 / Henry Bouquet 1719-1765 (approx. 9.9 miles away); Koquechagachton (approx. 11 miles away); Old Stone Fort (approx. 11½ miles away); Pennsylvania National Guard Troop Train Accident, September 1950 (approx. 12.2 miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Baltic (about 300 feet away, measured in a direct line); Giant Cuckoo Clock (approx. 4.9 miles away); History of Shanesville Flame of Freedom (approx. 5 miles away); Jonas Stutzman (approx. 5.9 miles away); Dr. William Edgar Lower Co-Founder of Cleveland Clinic (approx. 7.2 miles away); North Appalachian Experimental Watershed (approx. 7.3 miles away); The Bouquet Expedition - Camp 14 / Henry Bouquet 1719-1765 (approx. 9.9 miles away).

 More about this marker.
-Interestingly, the marker's number (-79) indicates a marker intended to be placed within Tuscarawas County, according to the Ohio Historical Society.
-This marker is less than a mile inside Holmes County.
+Interestingly, the marker’s county number (-79) indicates a marker intended to be placed within Tuscarawas County, according to the Ohio Historical Society.
+This marker isinside Holmes County, about one quarter mile north of the Tuscarawas County line.

 Additional keywords.
 Pontiac's Rebellion

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 4, 2007, by Carl Breth of Willoughby Hills, Ohio.
-This page has been viewed 2,177 times since then and 110 times this year.
+This page was last revised on November 13, 2019.
+It was originally submitted on November 4, 2007, by Carl Breth of Willoughby Hills, Ohio.
+This page has been viewed 2,536 times since then and 129 times this year.
 Last updated on November 16, 2008, by Donald E Scheetz of Baltic, Ohio.
-Photos: 1. submitted on November 4, 2007, by Carl Breth of Willoughby Hills, Ohio.
-2. submitted on November 7, 2007, by Carl Breth of Willoughby Hills, Ohio. • Craig Swain was the editor who published this page.
+Photos: 1. submitted on November 13, 2019, by J. J. Prats of Powell, Ohio.
+2. submitted on November 7, 2007, by Carl Breth of Willoughby Hills, Ohio.
+3. submitted on November 4, 2007, by Carl Breth of Willoughby Hills, Ohio. • Craig Swain was the editor who published this page.